FAQ

 Touching a student without explicit consent, making gratuitous comments about a student’s appearance, and arranging a date are all examples of inappropriate behavior.

-Flirting with students is a high-risk activity that can undermine your effort to model visibly excellent consent.
+Because of the classroom power differential, flirting with students is a high-risk activity that can undermine your effort to model visibly excellent consent.
 It is never appropriate to engage in heavy or sustained flirting with a student.

 An instructor who flirts with a student creates an uncomfortable environment for other students who may be worried about receiving inappropriate attention, or who may feel the instructor gives more attention to students who flirt with them.